PKU-ML/CFA/README.md

 This repo is under construction.

 ## Checkpoints
-The model checkpoints for {AT,TRADES,FAT}-CFA are available at [this url](https://drive.google.com/drive/folders/1uHJTVmZ4EgDqXoShbjgwJfCRFYPFeq_F?usp=sharing).
+The model checkpoints for {AT, TRADES, FAT}+CFA are available at [this url](https://drive.google.com/drive/folders/1uHJTVmZ4EgDqXoShbjgwJfCRFYPFeq_F?usp=sharing).

 ## Citation